-Elise Archer was elected as the Liberal Member for Denison in the Tasmanian House of Assembly in 2010.
+Elise Archer was first elected as the Liberal Member for Clark (formerly Denison) in the Tasmanian House of Assembly in 2010.

 In her first term of Parliament, Elise was Opposition Whip and the Shadow Minister for Police and Emergency Management, Planning, Community Development (with responsibility for women, child/youth affairs, seniors, multiculturalism and the Disability Bureau) and Aboriginal Affairs.
-She was also the Opposition Spokesperson for Corrections in the House of Assembly.
+Also, she was the Opposition Spokesperson for Corrections in the House of Assembly.

-As the Speaker, Elise Chairs the Standing Orders Standing Committee, Privileges Standing Committee, House Joint Sessional Committee, Library Joint Sessional Committee, the Printing Select Committee and has overall responsibility for the administration of that House as the Presiding Officer.
+As the Speaker, Elise Chaired the Standing Orders Standing Committee, Privileges Standing Committee, House Joint Sessional Committee, Library Joint Sessional Committee, the Printing Select Committee and had overall responsibility for the administration of the House of Assembly as the Presiding Officer.

 Educated at Waimea Heights Primary School, Fahan School and the University of Tasmania, Elise completed a Bachelor of Laws Degree before obtaining her Certificate of Legal Studies.
 She was admitted to practise as a Barrister and Solicitor in the Supreme Court of Tasmania in 1994, as well as the Federal Courts and High Court of Australia.

-Elise practised law for 17 years predominantly in the areas of employment (industrial relations), anti-discrimination and insurance law, and was a member of the Employment and Equal Opportunity Committee, the Litigious Issues Committee of the Law Society of Tasmania and the Tasmanian Bar Association.
-She also has extensive experience in civil and criminal trials.
+Elise practised law for 17 years prior to entering Parliament, predominantly in the areas of employment (industrial relations), anti-discrimination and insurance law, and was a member of the Employment and Equal Opportunity Committee, the Litigious Issues Committee of the Law Society of Tasmania, and the Tasmanian Bar Association.
+Additionally, she has had extensive experience in civil and criminal trials.
 Immediately before her election to Parliament Elise was a senior associate, senior litigation lawyer at Dobson Mitchell & Allport in Hobart (2004 - 2010).